 While there is no chance for Olympians and Paralympians like Lex to notch up more medals, the athletes must be in a world of pain with their life-long dreams dashed.

-A five-day festival which kicked off on July 24 features more than 100 Olympian and Paralympian Online Experiences.
+A five-day festival that kicked off on July 24 features more than 100 Olympian and Paralympian Online Experiences.

 “Guests will be able to connect and interact with some of the most elite competitors within the Olympic and Paralympic Movement, giving them even more reasons to cheer them on next year,” Joe Gebbia added.